autoneg/anl2025/docs/docs/tutorials/tutorial_develop.md

 Other than these objects, your negotiator can access any of the analytic facilities available in NegMAS.
 For example, you can calculate the [pareto_frontier](https://negmas.readthedocs.io/en/latest/api/negmas.preferences.pareto_frontier.html), [Nash Bargaining Soluion](https://negmas.readthedocs.io/en/latest/api/negmas.preferences.nash_points.html), [Kalai Bargaining Solution](https://negmas.readthedocs.io/en/latest/api/negmas.preferences.kalai_points.html), [points with maximum wellfare](https://negmas.readthedocs.io/en/latest/api/negmas.preferences.max_welfare_points.html), etc. You can check the implementation of the [NashSeeker](https://github.com/yasserfarouk/anl/blob/main/src/anl/anl2024/negotiators/builtins/nash_seeker.py) agent for examples of using these facilities.

+## Other Callbacks

-Other than implementing the `__call__`, method you can optionally implement one or more of the following callbacks to initialize your agent:
+Other than implementing the `propose()` and `respond()` methods, you can optionally implement one or more of the following callbacks to initialize your agent:

+- `init()` This is called after all the negotiation threads are initialized but before any of them are started.
+You can use it to initialize your agent while having access to all the tools described above

 - `on_negotiation_start(state: SAOState)` This [callback](https://negmas.readthedocs.io/en/latest/api/negmas.negotiators.EvaluatorNegotiator.html#negmas.negotiators.EvaluatorNegotiator.on_negotiation_start) is called once per negotiation after the ufuns are set but before any offers are exchanged.
 - `on_preferences_changed(changes)` This [callback](https://negmas.readthedocs.io/en/latest/api/negmas.negotiators.EvaluatorNegotiator.html#negmas.negotiators.EvaluatorNegotiator.on_preferences_changed) is called **whenever** your negotiator's ufun is changed.
 This will happen at the beginning of each negotiation but it can also happen again if the ufun is changed **while the negotiation is running**.
 In ANL 2024, ufuns never change during the negotiation so this callback is equivalent to `on_negotiation_start()` but for future proofness, you should use this callback for any initialization instead to guarantee that this initialization will be re-run in cases of changing utility function.

-## Understanding our negotiator
+## Understanding our random negotiator

 Now we can analyze the simple random negotiator we developed earlier.